 Yet at the same time, that silver was tarnishing at a rapid pace.

 "People made such a big deal and almost, like, complaining, like, why would I say that?"
-Kerrigan told ABC News in 2017, referring to her memorable shriek of "why?"
-"Well, after getting attacked, you don't know what you're going to say.
+Kerrigan told ABC News in 2017, referring to her memorable shriek of "Why?"
+She explained, "Well, after getting attacked, you don't know what you're going to say.
 But I think it's a reasonable question.
 Like, 'Why did this just happen?
 What happened?
 Like, why?'"

 It was as if the court of public opinion was just waiting until after the Games to give Kerrigan hers, while it had taken care of Harding beforehand.
 Nancy Mania turned into Nancy Overload, which turned into No More Nancy.

-Like Harding, Kerrigan more or less had to fend for herself, image-wise over the last 25 years, and though time painted a rosier glow for her, she hardly skated away from Jan.
+Like Harding, Kerrigan more or less had to fend for herself, image-wise, for years after.
+And though time painted a rosier glow for her, she hardly skated away from Jan.
 6, 1994, unscathed.
-No one may have put them in the same boat in 2017, when the awards season hoopla surrounding I, Tonya—which included an award season sweep for Allison Janney for her brutal portrayal of Harding's mother—altered the takeaways from that story, but both '90s era stars had been through the wringer of scrutiny.
+No one may have put them in the same boat in 2017, when I, Tonya altered some of the takeaways from that scandal, but both '90s-era stars have been through the wringer of scrutiny.

 "She claims to be unprepared and uncomfortable with celebrity, yet does nothing to avoid it," read a December 1994 Chicago Tribune analysis of Kerrigan's flagging star (written in the wake of her Christmas on Ice Chicago stop being canceled).
 "It's like a deal with the devil, which one can take or leave but not complain about once it is made."